Contemporary European law: Weimar constitution

 Final page of the Constitution with the signatures of President Ebert and the members of Gustav Bauer's government.

-In 1919, in Germany, the German National Constituent Assembly approved the Constitution of the German Reich on August 11 (known as the "Weimar Constitution" after the city where it was drafted), replacing the previous Bismarckian-era Constitution of the German Empire.
+In 1919, the German National Constituent Assembly approved the Constitution of the German Reich (a period best known as the Weimar Republic) on August 11 (known as the "Weimar Constitution" after the city where it was drafted), replacing the previous Bismarckian-era Constitution of the German Empire.
 With it, a "deep democratization of the German state" was achieved, establishing a semi-presidential republic supported by a proportional representation system with universal suffrage, including the right to vote for women.
-Additionally, the Head of State was directly elected by the people.
+Additionally, the head of state was directly elected by the people.
 The Weimar Constitution is particularly remembered for being the first to recognize and guarantee a wide range of social rights for its citizens, with the state required to work actively toward their realization.
 Among the protected rights were those related to education, housing, employment, health, an insurance system for old age and accidents, and maternity protection.
-Economically, it was expected that the state would "strive to guarantee everyone a humanly dignified existence," with particular attention to the middle class, for which "the state must promote, through its legislative and administrative activity, development [...] and protect it from excessive taxation."
+Economically, it was expected that the state would "strive to guarantee everyone a humanly dignified existence", with particular attention to the middle class, for which "the state must promote, through its legislative and administrative activity, development ... and protect it from excessive taxation".
 Another innovation was the protection and enhancement of intellectual work, copyright, inventions, and the arts, defined in Article 158, a provision that contributed to the dynamic cultural life that characterized the years of the Republic.

-With its systematic listing of principles and values, the Weimar Constitution "was no longer the mirror of a state, a bureaucracy, but of an entire society," representing "the first constitutional experiment in which a complex and complete constitutional model takes shape and a second age of constitutionalism begins, to which many current 'charters' belong."
+With its systematic listing of principles and values, the Weimar Constitution "was no longer the mirror of a state, a bureaucracy, but of an entire society", representing "the first constitutional experiment in which a complex and complete constitutional model takes shape and a second age of constitutionalism begins, to which many current 'charters' belong."
 The framework outlined in Weimar provided the German Reich with a certain stability until the great depression of 1929, which undermined both the achievement of social objectives and the functioning of institutions.
 The severe internal tensions within society, due to extreme hyperinflation and unemployment, led to the emergence of new "anti-system" political formations and a consequent political fragmentation that made the country practically ungovernable.
-In this context, and exploiting the "flexibility" of the Constitution, the National Socialist German Workers' Party led by Adolf Hitler managed to seize power in 1933 and, shortly thereafter, establish a regime in which the Weimar Constitution ceased to be applied, though it was never formally abolished.
+In this context, and exploiting the "flexibility" of the Constitution, the Nazi Party led by Adolf Hitler managed to seize power in 1933 and, shortly thereafter, establish a regime in which the Weimar Constitution ceased to be applied, though it was never formally abolished.